Updated in July of 2022

 essential they are or how controversial are the choices within.

-binaries.
-A fine compromise.
+before the C++ rewrite).
 Note "favor"; it is obvious that

 some programs may not build properly with older versions of GCC.